Philosophy

 Until it comes to politics.

 Too many people forget these self-evident truths because of politics.
 Some think it’s okay to delegate immoral or violent acts to authorities.
-Maybe they think that, because they voted for a politician, they are not responsible for his wrongdoing.
+Maybe they believe that, because they voted for a politician, they are not responsible for his wrongdoing.
 Whether you call it “democracy” or “politics,” this mindset creates a vicious cycle.

-We outsource responsibility to politicians.
+1. We outsource responsibility to politicians.

-Social issues remain unresolved.
+2. Social issues remain unresolved.
 And eventually,

-We all become less happy, less harmonious, and less prosperous.
+3. We all become less happy, less harmonious, and less prosperous.

 Still, once we understand the core idea—that threatening harm reduces happiness, harmony, and prosperity—it’s easy to discover a related moral principle: